zinkem/zinkem.github.io/_posts/2020-05-16-schema-equivalency-rules.md

 Assume variables such as A, B, and C are references to Categories defined in a definitions table.
-For sake of brevity, example definitions table are not provided.
+For sake of brevity, the definitions table is not provided.

 ## object
 ```yaml